Licence Checker England

 Does mandatory HMO licensing apply in London Borough of Camden?

 Yes.
 Mandatory HMO licensing applies across all of England, including London Borough of Camden.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to London Borough of Camden council for a mandatory HMO licence if your property meets these criteria.
+You must apply to London Borough of Camden for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in London Borough of Camden?